McKlay/research-starter-handbook/docs/chapter3.md

 **Example**:
 > *I want to explore NLP techniques to assist legal triage in the Philippines, using GPT-powered chatbots and government data, because legal aid is currently under-resourced and unevenly distributed.*

+Start by brainstorming several versions of your topic statement.
+Share them with your advisor or peers and ask for feedback.
+Refine your statement until it’s clear, specific, and actionable.
+A strong topic statement will guide your research and help you stay focused when challenges arise.

 ---

 ## Self-Check Questions